 10. Restoroff effect (isolation effect)

-“The isolation effect, also known as the Restoroff effect, means that among a number of similar elements, it will be easier to remember the one that stands out the most (for example, a circle among n-sided shapes).”
+“The isolation effect, also known as the Restoroff effect, means that among several similar elements, it will be easier to remember the one that stands out the most (for example, a circle among n-sided shapes).”

-The theory was put forward by the German psychiatrist and paediatrician Hedwig von Restoroff.
-In 1933, she published a scientific work, which was interpreted in accordance with the Gestalt theory: numbers included in a series of syllables were remembered better than syllables, due to the fact that they form a holistic figure against the background of the rest of the elements of the series.
+The theory was put forward by the German psychiatrist and pediatrician Hedwig von Restoroff.
+In 1933, she published a scientific work, which was interpreted in accordance with the Gestalt theory: numbers included in a series of syllables were remembered better than syllables because they form a holistic figure against the background of the rest of the elements of the series.
+If you are choosing from one of the popular UX agencies in San Francisco, make sure they take all these 10 factors into account.

 Each element has a psychological impact on the creation of the user experience.
 By knowing these elements and the rules for their use, you can create experiences that drive specific user behaviors.
 Before trying to change or modify user behavior, you need to understand what makes them click.
 To do this, start by looking at UX from a psychologist’s perspective.